 The Suunto Zoop Novo is the successor of the Zoop.
-It’s gotten a little bulkier and has a number of added features and functions compared to the first version of entry-level wrist mounted scuba diving computers by Suunto.
+It’s gotten a little bulkier and has several added features and functions compared to the first version of entry-level wrist mounted scuba diving computers by Suunto.

-The size is overall easy to manage and navigation is super easy with four dedicated buttons places strategically around the display.
+The size is overall easy to manage and navigation is super easy with four dedicated buttons placed around the display.